devJames1/Openclassroom-JavaScript-final-quiz/README.md

 To test your **readBook** instance method, you must follow these instructions for three books (without refreshing the page):

-update the current page with a valid page that is less than the total number of pages update the current page with the exact total number of pages (the book should disappear from the carousel and appear in the "Read" list)
+update the current page with a valid page that is less than the total number of pages update the current page with the exact total number of pages (the book should disappear from the carousel and appear in the "Read" list).